RXNT/ES6-NodeJS-Express-Seed/readme.md

   - secureCommunication - Whether to use SSL for service or not
   - mongoConnectionString - MongoDB connection string
   - sqlConnectionString - SQL Server connection string

+# Notes on older ES6 seed (pre October 2017)

+- The previous version of this repository relied on transpiling of babel code.
+In order to start production scripts with the previous version, it was necessary to navigate to the transpiled code folder (dist) then execute start commands.
+Debugging these scripts would have revealed transpiled code...
+To run this version, transpiling is not used (babel is not used).
+Simply run the start scripts from the project home directory.
+Errors and debugging will point to raw source code.

+- Mongoose-aliasfield was deprecated by the creator and has been replaced in this project with mongoose's new built-in alias functionality.
+This works slightly differently from aliasfield.
+See companymongo.controller.js for more information.

+- Husky is used instead of ghooks.
+Ghooks was deprecated by it's creator in favor of husky.

+- Node config is now used.
+This means NODE_ENV must be set before running scripts.
+NODE_ENV is set by your execute/process.X.json scripts, and also in package.json by your development and test scripts.

+- Bluebird and promise polyfills are removed.
+Node 6.11.3 and greater support ES6's built-in Promise.

+- Mocha testing is supported, and istanbul runs automatically when testing.